 - walking baby using a pram or sling or

 - a “top up” breastfeed within 30 minutes of the last feed (up to 3 months)

 Babies show ‘tired signs’ when they are getting tired and need sleep such as grimacing, yawning, grizzling, frowning, sucking, staring, snuggling in, jerky movements, becoming over active, clenching fists, rubbing eyes, fussiness or crying.
 Responding early to these tired signs prevents your baby becoming distressed and makes it easier to get baby to sleep.

 Yes often.
-Use a light material (cotton) making sure that the arms are above waist level and there is room to move the legs.
+Use a light material (cotton) making sure that the arms are above waist level and her legs are able to bend at the hips with knees apart.
 Ensure your baby is not over dressed and your baby’s head is uncovered.
-Stop wrapping your baby when he/she is able to turn onto their tummy during sleep or play (from 3-6 months).
+Stop wrapping your baby when he/she is starting to show signs of beginning to roll over.